bilalayub10/Shield-Insurance-Power-BI-Dashboard/README.md

 ### 4. Dashboard Design & Visualization
 - Designed three core views:
-  - **General View** – Tracks customer/revenue performance and breakdowns by city and age group.
+  - **General View** – Tracks customer/revenue performance and breakdowns by city and age group
-  - **Sales Mode Analysis** – Compares revenue and customers across sales channels.
+  - **Sales Mode Analysis** – Compares revenue and customers across sales channels
-  - **Age Group Analysis** – Examines customer behavior, settlement rates, and policy preference by age.
+  - **Age Group Analysis** – Examines customer behavior, settlement rates, and policy preference by age

-- Ensured a **consistent layout**, navigation pane, and filters across all views for a seamless user experience
+- Ensured a **consistent layout**, navigation pane, and filters across all views for a seamless user experience.

 ### 5. Testing & Insight Extraction
-- Verified filters, slicers, and cross-interactions across visuals
+- Verified filters, slicers, and cross-interactions across visuals.
-- Extracted **actionable business insights** to support data-driven decision-making
+- Extracted **actionable business insights** to support data-driven decision-making.

 This structured approach ensured the dashboard was not only visually compelling but also strategically useful for real-world business analysis.